-Program title Responsible Innovation with Conscience and Agility R&D project title Approximately 30 characters in Japanese No sub-title Japanese title English title R&D period September 2020 to Month Year (Duration of: years and months) Between one and three years (up to September 2023 at the longest) R&D budget thousand yen (total amount; direct cost only) Approximately 15 million yen/year; maximum of 45 million yen in total Category Please tick the relevant boxes.
-Multiple selections are permitted.
-Creation of tangible measures that take into account the nature of science and technology and related ELSI Development of co-creative mechanisms and methodologies that take into account the nature of S&T and related ELSI Case analysis of trans-science issues and recommendations based on archive for the future society Other Keywords Please include three to five keywords that concisely express the R&D content of your proposal.
-Please make sure that these are the same keywords that you enter in e-Rad.
+Program title Responsible Innovation with Conscience and Ag ility R&D project title Approximately 30 characters in Japanese Japanese title No sub-title English title R&D period October 2021 to Month Year (Duration of: years and months) Up to March 2025 (3 years and 6 months) at the longest R&D budget thousand yen (total amount; direct cost only) Approximately 15 million yen/year; maximum of 45 million yen in total Please tick the relevant boxes.
+Multiple selections are permitted. ☐ Creation of tangible measures related to ELSI ☐ Development of co-creative mechanisms and methodologies related to ELSI ☐ Case analysis of trans-science issues and recommendations based on archive for the future society ☐ Other Keywords Please include three to five keywords that concisely express the R& Please make sure that these are the same keywords that you enter Age Name of Principal Investigator years old (As of April 1, 2021) Affiliated institution, section and post of Principal Investigator Effort of this proposal FY2021:% Researcher number of Principal Investigator Please enter the 8-digit researcher number provided by the Cross Development Management System (e-Rad). s-Ministerial Research and Information on Principal Investigator URL: Author ID: If possible, please include the URLs of web pages that list the Principle Investigator's information (researchmap or lab website), ID of ORCID, researcher ID of Web of Science, author ID of Scopus or similar.

-Age

-Investigator years old

-(As of April 1, 2020)

-Affiliated institution, section and post of Principal Investigator

-Effort of this proposal FY2020:%

-Researcher number of Principal Investigator Please enter the 8-digit researcher number provided by the Cros Development Management System (e-Rad). s-Ministerial Research and

-Information on Principal Investigator Principal Investigator